Recruitment Fraud Alert

 - All open positions available with HDR will be posted at www.HDRinc.com/careers.
 The web address that you will see begins with "https://hdr.taleo.net/careersection/."

 - A job opening described in an email or website that does not also appear on, or ultimately direct back to, www.HDRinc.com/careers or our job board https://hdr.taleo.net/careersection/ex/jobsearch.ftl?lang=en&portal=101430233 is not likely legitimate.

 - HDR does not recruit for open positions through instant messaging or texts.

-- If HDR needs additional information as part of the hiring process, applicants will be directly contacted by an HDR recruiter or the hiring manager.
+- If HDR needs additional information as part of the hiring process, applicants will be contacted directly by an HDR recruiter or the hiring manager.

 - We encourage anyone who is contacted by someone representing employment opportunities with HDR to verify the address, title and phone number of anyone representing themselves as an employee of HDR.

 - HDR does not make job offers to candidates without having an in-person interview.
-Initial HDR interview contact may include a phone conversation with a HDR recruiter or a video interview using our video interviewing tools.
+Initial HDR interview contacts may include a phone conversation with a HDR recruiter or a video interview using our video interviewing tools.
 All official HDR email communications will include the recruiter's direct contact information.